open5e/open5e/source/monsters/tome-of-beasts/S/gypsosphinx.rst

 **Rake.** If the sphinx succeeds with both claw attacks, it automatically follows up with a rake attack.
-If the target fails a DC17 Dexterity check, it is knocked prone and takes 14 (2d8 +
+If the target fails a DC17 Dexterity check, it is knocked :ref:`srd:prone` and takes 14 (2d8 +
 5) slashing damage.

 Legendary Actions